yunusemrehalil/securai/README.md

 -   **Catches XSS before it hits your server**: Uses AI to detect potential XSS threats in your requests before they reach your backend.
 -   **Seamless Integration**: Works effortlessly with OkHttp and Retrofit, requiring minimal setup.
 -   **Control which parts of your requests are checked**: The @Secured annotation lets you choose which parts of your requests should be analyzed.
--   **Optimized for ARM64**: The library is built for ARM64 devices and won’t work on x86 Android Studio emulators.
-Testing must be done on real ARM64 devices or compatible emulators.
+-   **Optimized for ARM64**: Due to TensorFlow Lite model limitations, the library is designed to work on ARM64 devices and is not compatible with x86 Android Studio emulators.
+Testing must be performed on real ARM64 devices or compatible emulators.
 -   **Fast and lightweight**: The embedded AI model is designed for speed, adding only **milliseconds** to request processing time.

 ## Installation